PyCQA/baron/docs/index.rst

     show_node(fst)

-Under the hood, the FST follows the JSON format so the helpers are simply encapsulating json pretty printers.
+Under the hood, the FST is serialized into JSON so the helpers are simply encapsulating JSON pretty printers.

 Locate a Node
 -------------